Together

 Do It Yourself-International Building Exhibition

 Hart-Waltherr Hämer at Urban Issue in 1999 In Berlin, the planned city is being complemented by a city of initiatives, a city where urban innovation is driven by a dynamic biosphere of artists, activists and entrepreneurs.
 Berliners are creating their city.
-Today more local participants than ever before are helping to shape this new paradigm.
-They are testing new models for sustainable, socially integrated projects.

 Urban Media Cultures